Pictogram van een vrachtwagen, symbool voor verzending of levering. Free home delivery from €75

 - any shipping costs;

-- the manner in which the agreement will be concluded and which actions are necessary for that;
+- the manner in which the agreement will be concluded and which actions are necessary for this;

-- whether or not the right of withdrawal applies;
+- whether the right of withdrawal applies or not;

 - the method of payment, delivery, and execution of the agreement;